 Note: Emergency button press timer by default is set to 1 second.
-This timer is programmable from 0 - 6 seconds by a qualified technician.
+This timer is programmable from 0-6 seconds by a qualified technician.

 - 1 Press the preprogrammed Emergency button. - 2 The display shows Emergency and the current zone or channel.
-You hear a short, medium-pitched tone and the LED momentarily blinks red.
+A short, you hear a medium-pitched tone and the LED blinks red momentarily.